A Look at the Legal Issues Surrounding the 2024 Election

 Rep. Jamie Raskin (D-Md.), a leading House Democrat, responded in March to the U.S. Supreme Court’s ruling by stating that he was working on legislation to disqualify Trump.

 Besides Trump v.
-Anderson, the last time the U.S. Supreme Court faced such a consequential decision about the presidential election was in 2000 with Bush v.
+Anderson, the last time that the U.S. Supreme Court faced such a consequential decision about the presidential election was in 2000 with Bush v.
 Gore.

 Still, as Republicans pursue dozens of legal challenges, some of them might reach the top court.
-The RNC told The Epoch Times it is involved in more than 130 lawsuits across 26 states.
+The RNC told The Epoch Times that it is involved in more than 130 lawsuits across 26 states.

 After the 2020 elections, for example, the Supreme Court received multiple petitions requesting a review of election procedures in the states.